My Favorite Small Talk ESL Speaking Activity

 What this Small Talk ESL Speaking Activity is all About

 Explain to the students that they are at a cocktail party being thrown by their spouse/partner’s company.
 They must engage in small talk with a group of 3-4 others for 2-3 minutes.

 You may need to scaffold the activity with common cocktail party conversation: current events, sports, even the weather, if they must.
 Let them know certain topics are NOT appropriate at a cocktail party: political opinions, religious discussions, salary, or any other controversial topics.

 Additionally, demonstrate how to ask follow-up questions.
 Go over who/what/when/where/why/how.
 Students usually already know this, but it’s good for them to have them to have it fresh in their heads.

 The main points of the activity are to practice speaking with relative strangers about inconsequential topics and asking follow-up questions.
 Wrap up the activity by asking each group what topics they discussed and give feedback.

-5. After 2-3 minutes, have students change groups.
+After 2-3 minutes, have students change groups.
+You could require students to talk 1-1, or you could allow some bigger groups of 3-4.
+It’s up to you.
 Time allowing, have them chat with three groups for 2-3 minutes each.

 Need more Small Talk ESL Awesome from Jackie?